N-Nieto/QC/README.md

 ### The statistical analysis is performed in the following fashion.

 1. Load the data
-2. Sample the data according different QC
+2. Sample the data according to different QC
 3. For each feature, separate the data for each sex/gender
 4. Perform a t-test between the feature distribution
 5. Save the p-value
-6. If the p-value is small, the features distributions are distint.
+6. If the p-value is small, the distributions of the features are distinct.

-For high and low high QC, you should run
+For high and low and high QC, you should run
 ```
 python code/statistics/statistics_univariate.py
 ```

 For random QC, the script is repeated N=20 times.
-You can set this values on the script and then run
+You can set these values on the script and then run
 ```
 python code/statistics/statistics_univariate_randomQ_repeated.py
 ```